Is This the Right Person for Me?By Dr. Margaret Paul

 - Each of you needs to be capable of caring, compassion, empathy and acceptance for who each of you are.

-- Both of you need to be open to learning in conflict, rather than just wanting to win and be right.
+- Both of you need to be open to learning in conflict, rather than focused on winning and be right.

 Other ingredients, such as common interests and values, are also important, but without the above three ingredients, they will not sustain the relationship.